You want smart political talk without the meltdowns?

 If you look at what happened three years ago, that happened under Joe Biden.

-And Joe Biden had an opportunity as as Putin was amassing troops and he he didn't take advantage of it.
+And Joe Biden had an opportunity as Putin was amassing troops and he didn't take advantage of it.

-If Putin had territorial claims, I think there was certainly better ways than uh the one he chose to resolve it.
+If Putin had territorial claims, I think there were certainly better ways than the one he chose to resolve it.

-And you know, maybe it wouldn't have gotten resolved, maybe the war was inevitable, but the way it evolved is it became a proxy war between the United States and and with Russia.
+But the way it evolved is it became a proxy war between the United States and Russia.

 And we don't have hundreds of billions more dollars to pour into this thing.